Mickie James Talks WWE Women’s Revolution, Her Country Music Career, And Chasing Dreams

 MJ: Well, I played violin for five years through middle school and high school, and I did chorus and stuff like that, but I don’t know.
 I guess I just didn’t think it was possible for me, because the singers that I listened to were so amazing.
 But I would record myself on my little two-sided track and everything.
 But it wasn’t until I was on the road full-time.
 I was always writing, whether it’s ideas, poems, whatever, because we spent so much time in the car traveling from city to city.
 I found myself writing more lyrics.
 Writing to songs that I was hearing on the radio but writing my own lyrics to them.

 Yeah, it’s kind of crazy.
-And then I thought—music has always been a passion of mine, and it’s always connected with me—and I just thought, I want to go to Nashville and just lay down these couple of songs that I’ve written.
+And then I thought — music has always been a passion of mine, and it’s always connected with me — and I just thought, I want to go to Nashville and just lay down these couple of songs that I’ve written.
 Even if nothing comes of it, it’s fine, it’s just more for me to say that I did it because it’s something I always wanted to do.
 And out of that, I met my first producer, Kent Wells, who worked with Dolly Parton.
-He decided to take on a project and work with me to create my first album, ‘Strangers and Angels.’
+He decided to take on a project and work with me to create my first album, “Strangers and Angels.”

 From there, it’s just been a whirlwind, and I’ve been able to meet so many incredible people, and work with these songwriters all over Nashville, and really make some great friendships and working relationships.
 And it’s been fun, and I just love it.
 It allows me to connect to not just my fans on a different level, but to release a different side of me.
 Because wrestling, obviously, is so aggro, and it is so adrenaline based.
 Whereas music, you’re more vulnerable and you’re putting your soul, and your words out there, and your heart out there on the line kind of deal.
 So, it’s just a different side of me you know?